TiendaNube/api-docs/resources/coupon.md

 Coupons
 ========

-A discount coupon is used by our customers to provide discounts in the bills of their own customers.
+A discount coupon is a way for a store to provide discounts for its customers.
+There are three type of coupons.
+Percentage, absolute and shipping.
+The percentage type indicates that the value is a percentage discount.
+The type absolute indicates that the value is an absolute amount of discount.
+And finally the type shipping indicates that the discount value is on the shipping.

 Properties
 ----------